alleyinteractive/publishing-checklist/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Publishing Checklist is a developer tool for adding pre-flight editorial checklists to WordPress posts.
+Pre-flight your posts.

 ## Description##

+Publishing Checklist is a developer tool for adding pre-flight editorial checklists to WordPress posts.
 Each time a user saves a post, Publishing Checklist validates that post type's list of tasks to make sure the content is ready for release.
 Tasks are validated with callbacks you supply when registering tasks.

 ## Installation  ##